Norost/nrfs/Specification/object_store.rst

 -------

 All data is stored as records.
-A record is a pointer to data with a hash and optional compression.
+A record is a unit of packed data.
+Packing involves compressing, encrypting, hashing and prefixing a header.

-Records have a maximum size specified by the header.
+Records have a maximum size.
+This size is specified in the filesystem header.

 If data does not fit in a single record a record tree is made.
 In a record tree, all but the last record have the maximum size.